spiffdev/help-pages/pages/03.Quick-Start/01.shopify/installing-snippets/docs.md

 For a button that creates design products, follow the instructions for "To create a new button" but substitute "spiff-button-standard" with "spiff-button-design-product".

-# To modify an existing button for flows using Shopify product tags
+# To modify an existing button

+If you want an existing button to launch workflows and you don't yet need the complexity of the API, this solution may be suitable.
+Additionally, this solution is required to enable specific behaviours that depend upon Shopify prouduct tags as detailed later on.

 Find your add to cart button, which will look something like this: